 Perenco has the largest fleet in the region with six floating units in West Africa.

 The fleet is composed of Floating Storage Units (FSO) and floating production, storage and offloading units (FPSO).
-These tank ships are particularly effective in areas located far off the coast and offer an economically attractive solution to collect the oil produced on platforms and store it; and for FPSO, treat it by separating effluents (water, gas and crude).
+These tank ships are particularly effective in areas located far off the coast and offer an attractive solution to collect the oil produced on platforms and store it; and for FPSO, treat it by separating effluents (water, gas and crude).
 These terminals also serve as an export point for the delivery of crude to our customers

 Designing and heading fleet improvement and extension projects

 A second component of our activity is to develop projects aimed at improving the operability of our fleet.
 For example we can equip a floating terminal with a remote boost pump set on a mooring buoy to minimise risks and provide greater comfort to our customers during removal phases.
-It is a real value creation that can increase the final price of the product.

 A multi-disciplinary team

-The team at headquarters is composed of specialised marine engineers (hydrodynamics, flow dynamics or naval architecture) and merchant marine officers, former graduates of Ecole Nationale Supérieure de Marine (National Superior Maritime School) with a first sailing experience.
+The team is composed of specialised marine engineers (hydrodynamics, flow dynamics or naval architecture) and merchant marine officers, former graduates of Ecole Nationale Supérieure de Marine (National Superior Maritime School) with a first sailing experience.
 This is the case for Perenco fleet manager and offshore terminals (OTS) superintendents.

 On board teams are governed by maritime rules and so they must adhere to the safety and organisation standards of the vessel flag and category.